3egg/miniCodingTest/README.md

 # miniCodingTest
-Hi :
-  The code is under the test folder.
+Hi , the code is under the test folder.